bg-write/how-i-got-my-first-dev-job/README.md

 <hr>

 ## LAST NOTE
 You are not your work.
-The job hunt is hard.
-No one owes you success or a career.
+The job hunt is hard, and no one owes you success or a career.
 Keep your eyes on the prize, and you'll thank yourself in the future for taking a chance and doing something very difficult and very rewarding.

 If I can do all the wrong things and still freaking get a job, believe me, so can you.